Filippo Terzi

 Setúbal, where Terzi was recommended to him on the occasion of a new fortification needed to reinforce the security of that port city.
-Having achieved the work successfully, Terzi was named master of work at the Convento de Cristo in Tomar, in 1584.
+Having achieved the work successfully, Terzi was named master of works at the Convento de Cristo in Tomar, in 1584.

 In 1590, he was named Mestre das Obras de el-Rei, "Master of the King's works", succeeding the post that had been occupied by António Rodrigues.
 Terzi was also charged with the instruction of a new generation of young architects in the Royal Works.
 He was responsible for numerous projects, notably at Coimbra and Lisbon, including the aqueduct that led from São Sebastião to Coimbra.
 He was likely the architect of the College of Santo Agostinho in Coimbra, although the extent of his contribution is disputed today.